Squirrely-Ducks/bangazon-api-sprint-1/README.md

 }
 ```
 * PUT
-	* To edit an employee add the the URL `/employees/:id/edit`
+	* To edit an employee use the the URL `/employees/:id/edit`
     * Example  keys:
 ```javascript
 {